deepanshs/mrsimulator/docs/user_guide/method/method.rst

 Between adjacent SpectralEvent or DelayEvent objects, **mrsimulator** defaults to *total mixing*, i.e., connecting all selected transitions in the two adjacent spectral or delay events.
-This default behavior can be overridden by placing an explicit  object between such events.
-Inside MixingEvent objects is a :py:meth:`~mrsimulator.method.query.MixingEvent` object, which determines the coherence transfer amplitude between transitions.
-A MixingEvent object holds :py:meth:`~mrsimulator.method.query.Rotation` objects acting on specific isotopes in the spin system.
-As before, the isotope upon which the Rotation objects act is determined by the ``channels`` attribute in the Method object.
+This default behavior can be overridden by placing an explicit :py:meth:`~mrsimulator.method.query.MixingEvent` object between such events.
+MixingEvent object holds :py:meth:`~mrsimulator.method.query.Rotation` objects in the attributes ``ch1``, ``ch2``, or ``ch3``, which act on specific isotopes defined by the ``channels`` attribute in Method.
+A Rotation object determines the coherence transfer amplitude between transitions.

 In this guide to designing custom Method objects, we begin with a brief review of the relevant *Symmetry Pathway* concepts employed in **mrsimulator**.
 This